macformula/racecar/docs/docs/firmware/stm32/configure.md

 The `DCDC_SNS` input is ready to ready voltages!

-LV Controller also has two sensors `STP3_SIG` and `STP4_SIG` to measure suspension travel position.
+The LV Controller schematic also has two sensors `STP3_SIG` and `STP4_SIG` to measure suspension travel position.
 The output voltage is proportional to how compressed the suspension is.
 Repeat this process for those two inputs using the `ADC1` channels.

 ### CAN